chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 #### 1. Generation of inputs (folder `R/Functions/GSEAPreranked`)
 For the Pickrell and the Bottomly data set each, you will find the following *R* scripts:

-- **n_DEGS_optimisation_GSEAPreranked_... .R**: Input generation for optimisation goal 1 goal 1 for the Pickrell and Bottomly data set + additional documentation of the optimisation procedure as comments (documentation could not be placed in separate .txt files since for some optimisation steps, the alternatives depend on the previous step(s)).
+- **n_DEGS_optimisation_GSEAPreranked_... .R**: Input generation for optimisation goal 1 for the Pickrell and Bottomly data set + additional documentation of the optimisation procedure as comments (documentation could not be placed in separate .txt files since for some optimisation steps, the options depend on the previous step(s)).
-- **generateInputs_for_pvalue_optimisation_GSEAPreranked_... .R**: Input generation for optimisation goal 2 (additionally, the corresponding documentations are stored in text files in this folder).
+- **generateInputs_for_pvalue_optimisation_GSEAPreranked_... .R**: Input generation for optimisation goal 2 (additionally, the corresponding optimisation documentations are stored in text files in this folder).

+#### 2. Further preprocessing in Excel

 **Note** that further preprocessing must be performed in Excel according to section **RNK: Ranked list file format (*.rnk)** in (https://www.gsea-msigdb.org/gsea/index.jsp).

-#### 2. Run GSEA optimisation
+#### 3. Run GSEAPreranked optimisation
 As for the regular method *GSEA*, the required data sets are uploaded in the tab **Load data**, after which, however, you need to proceed to the tab **Run GSEAPreranked**.
 Further information on the necessary fields to be clicked and filled out can be obtained from the screenshots in folder `Results/Intermediate_results/GSEA_Preranked`.